ReDD Workshop Information

 Maureen Freed

-Psychotherapist & mental health consultant
+mental health consultant

-Former Deputy head of Counselling at the University of Oxford
+Former Deputy Head of Counselling at the University of Oxford

 Dr Ulrik Lyngs

-Computer scientist & cognitive psychologist
+Computer scientist &

-External postdoc at the University of Copenhagen
+Research Fellow at the University of Oxford

 What does the ReDD workshop involve?

-- One month later, a Digital Wellbeing Check helps you reflect on what you tried and what worked.
+3. One month later, a Digital Wellbeing Check helps you reflect on what you tried and what worked.

 What information is collected?